 Q: Should I store Aswagandharista in fridge?

 There is no need to refrigerate any Arishta or asava, including Ashwagandharishta.
-Their shelf life is more than 10 years.
-Alcohol and jaggery acts as preservative in them.
+Shelf life is 10 years from the date of manufacturing, even while it is stored at room temperature.
+Self generated alcohol and honey act as preservative in them.
 Read more about Asava – arishta dosage forms